farmasek/PizzaKaktus/readme.md

 #How to run application (Intellij IDEA)
 - open as project folder `backend` in source folder.
+- install Lombok plugin into Intellij if you don't have it
 - set correct SDK and wait for maven to import files, make sure IDE display backend folder as a project folder.
 -- if not go to file, project settings and import maven project.
 - download and install database(MySQL or postgreSQL) use credentials from file in next step.